NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Elemental Tsunami.md

     desc: "`pf2:1` Wave +24 (reach 20 feet)\n__Damage__  2d12 + 12 bludgeoning plus push-or-pull-10-feet"

   - name: "Drench"
-    desc: "`pf2:1` (primal,water) The elemental puts out all fires in a 20-foot emanation.\nIt extinguishes all non-magical fires automatically and attempts to counteract magical fires (+20 counteract modifier)."
+    desc: "`pf2:1` (primal,water) The elemental puts out all fires in a 20-foot emanation.\n\nIt extinguishes all non-magical fires automatically and attempts to counteract magical fires (+20 counteract modifier)."

   - name: "Surge"
     desc: "`pf2:2`  The elemental tsunami momentarily expands to fill the area of its vortex.
 Creatures within the aura take 5d12 + 6 bludgeoning damage with a DC 31 Fortitude check save.
-A creature that fails this save is pushed 20 feet.\nThe elemental tsunami then shrinks to its normal space and can't Surge again for 1d4 rounds."
+A creature that fails this save is pushed 20 feet.\n\nThe elemental tsunami then shrinks to its normal space and can't Surge again for 1d4 rounds."

   - name: "[[Bestiary Ability Glossary/Push|Push or Pull 10 feet]]"
-    desc: "`pf2:1`  The elemental tsunami can choose whether to push or pull the creature on a succesful hit.\n**Push**`pf2:1`\n**Pull `pf2:1`**"
+    desc: "`pf2:1`  The elemental tsunami can choose whether to push or pull the creature on a succesful hit.\n* * *\n\n**Push**`pf2:1`\n* * *\n\n**Pull** `pf2:1`"

 ```